 - Advance knowledge and understanding of semiconductor materials.

 - Continue advancing the capabilities of semiconductor characterization systems.

 SEMETROL's characterization system benefits:

 - Easy to use.

 - Furnish simulation utilities to validate results, establishing high confidence in the methods and results.

-Daniel Johnstone formed Semetrol after gaining several years of experience in characterization and analysis with a broad range of semiconductor materials.
+Daniel Johnstone formed Semetrol after several years experience in characterization and analysis with a broad range of semiconductor materials.
 Professional preparation includes a PhD in Engineering Physics, Master’s Degree in Electrical Engineering, and Bachelor’s Degrees in Electrical Engineering and in Ceramic Engineering.

 Interest and experience in semiconductor properties was stimulated and formed while working in two of the Air Force research laboratories, and as a program manager for basic research in optoelectronic materials at the Air Force Office of Scientific Research.
 At AFOSR he started several multi-million-dollar research programs.
 These included new basic research initiatives in chalcopyrite non-linear optical materials, phonons in device structures, and next-generation epitaxial crystal growth.
 Working at Virginia Commonwealth University as an Associate Professor provided day-to-day interface with graduate students and post-docs, maintaining focus on grants and contracts progress.